ignite/cli/docs/guide/token_factory.md

 ### Create Denom

-After the chain starts, in a different terminal, run:
+After the chain starts, run this command in a different terminal to create a new denom `ustarport`:

 ```bash
 tokenfactoryd tx tokenfactory create-denom ustarport "My denom" STARPORT 6 "some/url" 1000000000 true --from alice